 Depending on the situation, bone grafts may be placed at the same time as an implant, or before the implant.
 While it is more convenient to place the implant and graft at the same time (thus saving treatment time), sometimes the clinical situation does not allow it.
 If the bone graft must be placed before the implant is put in, it is very important to follow the time lines set out for treatment where sufficient healing, but minimal resorption has occurred.

-If you have any questions about bone grafts, please feel free to speak with Dr. Bevans here at Abby Dental Care.
+If you have any questions about bone grafts, please feel free to speak with either Dr. Bevans or Dr. Burrows here at Abby Dental Care.